 orderConstraints clause is present, then the authorization allows assignments only.

-This behavior is slightly different than other authorization clauses, where no clause means no limitation.
+This behavior is slightly different from other authorization clauses, where no clause means no limitation.

-But this this behavior was chosen for compatibility reasons.
+But this behavior was chosen for compatibility reasons.

 Almost all "core" authorizations may be limited to a specific set of items.